-Nonalcoholic fatty liver disease (NAFLD) is an umbrella term for a range of liver conditions; as the name implies, the main characteristic of NAFLD is too much fat stored in liver cells.
+Nonalcoholic fatty liver disease (NAFLD) is a term for a range of liver conditions.
+As the name implies, the main characteristic of NAFLD is too much fat stored in liver cells.

-NAFLD usually causes no signs and symptoms unless cirrhosis is present.
-These may include:
+NAFLD usually causes no signs and symptoms unless cirrhosis is present, including:

 Experts don't know exactly why some people accumulate fat in the liver while others do not.
 Similarly, there is limited understanding of why some fatty livers develop inflammation that progresses to cirrhosis.

-- Insulin resistance, in which your cells don't take up sugar in response to the hormone insulin
+Insulin resistance, in which cells don't take up sugar in response to the hormone insulin

 These combined health problems appear to promote the deposit of fat in the liver.
 For some people, this excess fat acts as a toxin to liver cells, causing liver inflammation and NASH, which may lead to a buildup of scar tissue in the liver.